TofuPilotTofuPilot

 validatorsarrayNoValidators to apply to aggregated value

-TofuPilot will compute the aggregation and set the outcome to Pass if validators are met, Fail if not.
+TofuPilot will validate the aggregation value and set the outcome to Pass if validators are met, Fail if not.

 Examples